Sunday, December 22, 2024

 In practice, the negotiating framework for countries that have joined or are joining the EU is structurally similar, but has specific features for each candidate.
 Negotiations include ongoing monitoring of the country's compliance with the guidelines or Copenhagen Criteria.
 Ukraine will have to work through more than 35 negotiating sections, which are combined into 6 clusters.

-In addition to the fundamental sections (“Judicial proceedings”, “Justice, freedom, security”, “Public procurement”, “Statistics” and “Financial control”), which will open first and be closed last, for example, Ukraine must carry out a deep reform according to EU standards about antimonopoly policy (cluster “Internal market”) and so on.
+In addition to the fundamental sections (“Judicial proceedings”, “Justice, freedom, security”, “Public procurement”, “Statistics” and “Financial control”), which will open first and be closed last, for example, Ukraine must carry out a deep reform according to EU standards sector about antimonopoly policy (cluster “Domestic market”) and so on.
 Negotiations on each block open after the country reaches the required initial indicators, and work on each section is carried out separately with established benchmarks.

 Some sectoral reforms will require political, technical and financial assistance from Brussels.
 Ukraine needs to make the administrative and institutional infrastructure compliant with EU legislation in these areas, implement EU laws and standards (acquis).